LOS ANGELES BRAIN INJURY LAWYER

 Do You Have a Case?

-Our attorneys can help you determine how much you can get for your traumatic brain injury.
+Our Los Angeles brain injury attorneys can help you determine how much you can get for your traumatic brain injury.
 Whether the brain injury resulted in a mild concussion or a permanent disability, our attorneys will litigate your case against all of the individuals and/or corporations that are responsible for your injury.

 Our attorneys will help you:

 - Prove that defendant was negligent and caused your serious brain injury.

 - Secure expert opinions from a team of brain injury experts regarding your medical condition and the cost of your future medical treatment.

 Traumatic Brain Injuries are head injuries resulting from trauma to the head.
 They are also referred to as “closed head” injuries or, in rare cases, “open head” injuries.
 Most TBIs are caused by auto accidents involving cars, motorcycles, and pedestrians.
 The rest are typically attributed to injuries to the head due to a slip and fall accident or an injury sustained while engaging in some form of recreational activity such as sports.

 - Cognitive defects such as memory loss or inability to concentrate or think

 - Loss of motor skills or paralysis